AlexPullen91/GameReviews/README.md

 * *Currently users are still able to post reviews for a game they have already submitted a review for.* - **solved**
 * *Reviews submitted to the database retain their formatting but when rendered through jinja templating they lose it.* - **solved**
+* Rather a lot of white space in the lower half of screen on iPad Pro - something to tackle in the future.

 ---